 Study abroad loan instalments

 If you are going to Japan, China, Russia, or other countries where you need to show you have funds for the year to get a Visa, we will request that your total loan is released in 1 instalment.

 SFE will email you if they approve the request.

 If you suspend or withdraw from your course once you have received a maintenance payment, you may be in overpayment and this amount will be deducted from your next year's funding.
-If you have received 50% or 100% of the loan at the start of the course, you should be aware that you may need to repay most of this depending on when you cease to be a registered student.
+If you have received 50% or 100% of the loan at the start of the course, you should be aware that this could result in a substantial reduction of your future funding depending on when you cease to be a registered student.
 For more information see Changes in Circumstances.

 Please note: the payment schedule on the SFE Portal will continue to show the payment dates and instalments linked to University of Leeds term dates.
 However, if you have received an email from SFE with an early payment date or 1 or 2 instalments, this confirms the actual details of your payments.

 Work placement abroad early starter

 If you will be on a work placement abroad with an early start date (i.e. 5 weeks or more before the first day of term at Leeds), you can email Funding with the following details and we will request an early release of your loan:

 - Your name, Leeds student ID number, and course title